LyntonZhou/SWAT-HM-pre-post-processing/README.md

 ## SWAT-HM-pre-post-processing
 _SWAT-HM model preprocessing, running, and postprocessing package_

 __SWAT-HM__ (Soil and Water Assessment Tool—Heavy Metal) is a watershed-scale, semi-distributed, process-based, continuous-time __heavy metal__ fate and transport model.
 SWAT-HM coupled a heavy metal module with the well-established SWAT ([SWAT2012](https://swat.tamu.edu/software/)) model.
-SWAT-HM operates at a daily time step, tracking the stores and fluxes of dissolved and particulate metals in both the land and in-stream phases of a catchment. ([ref 1](https://www.sciencedirect.com/science/article/pii/S0048969717325305) and [ref 2](https://www.sciencedirect.com/science/article/pii/S0022169420301591))
+SWAT-HM operates at a daily time step, tracking the stores and fluxes of dissolved and particulate metals in both the land and in-stream phases of a catchment. ([ref 1](https://www.sciencedirect.com/science/article/pii/S0048969717325305) and [ref 2](https://www.sciencedirect.com/science/article/pii/S0022169420301591)).
+More details are in the SWAT-HM user manual.

 ![image](https://github.com/LyntonZhou/SWAT-HM-pre-post-processing/blob/main/docs/swat-hm-image1.png)